solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 #### Using Helm

-For Enterprise users of Gloo, the process with either Helm 2 or 3 is the same.
+For Enterprise users of Gloo Edge, the process with either Helm 2 or 3 is the same.
 You'll just need to set your license key during installation by using `--set license_key="$license"` (or include the line `license_key: $LICENSE-KEY` in your values file).

 Get a trial Enterprise license at https://www.solo.io/gloo-trial.

 {{% notice note %}}
-While it is possible to upgrade from open source Gloo to enterprise Gloo using helm upgrade, you may have to take additional steps to ensure there is no downtime because the charts do not have the exact same helm values.
+While it is possible to upgrade from open source Gloo Edge to Gloo Edge Enterprise using helm upgrade, you may have to take additional steps to ensure there is no downtime because the charts do not have the exact same helm values.
 {{% /notice %}}

 ##### Helm 3

-If we have Gloo released under the Helm release name `gloo` to `gloo-system`, upgrading the server components is easy:
+If we have Gloo Edge released under the Helm release name `gloo` to `gloo-system`, upgrading the server components is easy:

 ```shell script
 ~ > helm upgrade -n gloo-system gloo gloo/gloo --version=v1.2.1